 Impermanence is a natural law of the universe that applies to all phenomena in the external and internal world.
 It is easy to understand impermanence when we have a firm grasp of cause and effect.
-This is because only when we realize all phenomena arise from the coming together of causes and conditions can we appreciate the transient and temporal nature of all things in the world.
-The conditions that come together to create form are conditioned by nature themselves, and when they inevitably change, so will the form they conditioned change too.
+This is because only when we realize all phenomena arise.
+From the coming together of causes and conditions can we appreciate the transient and temporal nature of all things in the world.
+The conditions that come together to create form are conditioned by nature themselves.
+And when they inevitably change, so will the form they conditioned change too.

 Impermanence means that nothing is fixed, nothing remains forever, and everything that arises will one day pass away.
 We can observe this truth everywhere in the world around us.
 The flowers and trees blossom into beauty only to wither away at the end of their cycle.
 The mountains and valleys never remain the same shape and form despite how great and mighty they are.
 The seasons are forever moving, carrying its visible influence throughout the animal kingdom and human societies.
 Even diamonds, which are seemingly indestructible, degrade to graphite after a few billion years.

 In our inner world, the mind is similarly undergoing perpetual change.
 On an emotional level, we alternate between happiness and despair countless times a day.
-Our thoughts and feelings resemble a relentless streaming river that forever changes with the environment.
-What our perceptions label as good and bad, right and wrong, love and hate, likewise shifts between extremities dependent on our mood, social values, and opinion of our surrounding people.

-Impermanence is neither a good nor a bad thing, which is merely human perception, but is a natural law that when understood and observed, changes the way we perceive the world and transforms how we live our lives.
+Impermanence is neither a good nor a bad thing, which is merely human perception.
+But is a natural law that when understood and observed. changes the way we perceive the world and transforms how we live our lives.

 Impermanence breeds gratitude

-Living with gratitude focuses our attention on the present moment because all we truly have is the entirety of the here and now.
-Right now, we can enjoy and utilize the present state of our body, our mental health, our pulsing heart, our working brain, and all the people around that exist this moment.
+Living with gratitude focuses our attention on the present moment.
+Because all we truly have is the entirety of the here and now.
+Right now, we can enjoy and utilize the present state of our body, our mental health.
+Our pulsing heart, our working brain, and all the people around that exist this moment.
 Abiding with such a present and mindful attitude, we live much more intentionally and consciously.
-We stop being weighed down by memories of the past or projections into the future, and just accept the present state of this moment.
+We stop being weighed down by memories of the past or projections into the future.
+And just accept the present state of this moment.